Piotr1215/az-301-prep-kit/README.md

 Feel free to fork or submit PR, but please stick to the format.

+I took a slightly different approach compared to creating learning notes for AZ-300.
+On top of adding just links, I also started adding my own notes and observations, so the repo will continue to evolve as I learn more about Azure and add my experience and hopefully you dear reader might add yours too.

 ## Content & Learning Progress

 Exam curriculum is based on material update from __December 4, 2019.__.
 There is also a file in [resources folder](/resources/README.md) that contains unorganized useful information gathered during learning process that needs to be **memorized** or is known to be needed to answer questions.